 Winter driving can take quite a toll on your car (pun intended).
 Not only is it messy, slippery, and slow – it can also be very expensive.

-The U.S. Environmental Protection Agency (EPA) has reported that a drop in temperature from 24°C to 7°C can increase fuel consumption by 12% to 28%.
+The U.S. Environmental Protection Agency (EPA) has reported that a drop in temperature from 24 degrees Celsius to 7 degrees Celsius can increase fuel consumption by 12% to 28%.
 And with snow, slush and ice on the road, your car works harder to get you where you need to go, meaning that you’re paying more at the pump during the winter than the summer.
 Even hybrid cars lose efficiency as temperatures drop below freezing.

 Cold air is denser, which increases drag on your car and reduces gas mileage.
 Driving slow and diligently means more time spent on the road, and more gas being used.
 And of course, heaters and defrosters use additional power, leading to more fuel consumption.